Hong Kong: Credit information sharing index, 0 (low) - 8 (high)

-For that indicator, The World Bank provides data for Hong Kong from 2004 to 2012.
-The average value for Hong Kong during that period was 5 points with a minumum of 5 points in 2004 and a maximum of 5 points in 2004.
+For that indicator, The World Bank provides data for Hong Kong from 2013 to 2019.
+The average value for Hong Kong during that period was 7 points with a minimum of 7 points in 2013 and a maximum of 7 points in 2013.

-World Bank definition: Credit depth of information index measures rules affecting the scope, accessibility, and quality of credit information available through public or private credit registries.
+Definition: Depth of credit information index measures rules affecting the scope, accessibility, and quality of credit information available through public or private credit registries.
 The index ranges from 0 to 8, with higher values indicating the availability of more credit information, from either a public registry or a private bureau, to facilitate lending decisions.